kburns/mesa_conda_recipes/README.md

 ### osx

-The MESA installation (without gyre) is currently building on osx with several array-bounds, do-subscript, stringop-overflow warnings.
+The MESA r10398 installation (without gyre or hdf5) is currently building on osx using a GCC 7.3 stack from homebrew.
-I removed `-Werror` to prevent these from halting the installation.
-The installation then seems to complete and the tests seem to pass, but the code segfaults upon running the tutorial model.
+Although the installation completes and the tests pass, the code segfaults upon running the tutorial model.

 ## Procedure